nmusgrave/Conducere/conclusions/ann.md

 When restricting the input data to 100 songs from each user, the model performed slightly better than random guessing.
 This improvement was seen across the board, with the model now able to identify more individuals, and more songs belonging to each individual.

 This performance aligns with existing research that uses neural networks to identify song genre and mood.
-Futhermore, it implies that the model can be used to identify the features describing a user's listening tastes, soley from their prior habits.
+Furthermore, it implies that the model can be used to identify the features describing a user's listening tastes, solely from their prior habits.

 ## References